telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 Below you can find an example demonstrating how to export the editor's content as PDF on the server using the **OnExportContent** event of **Telerik Editor**.

+>caption Example 2: Save the exported PDF on the server.

 ````ASP.NET
 <telerik:RadEditor RenderMode="Lightweight" runat="server" ID="RadEditor1" OnExportContent="RadEditor1_ExportContent" ContentFilters="DefaultFilters, PdfExportFilter">
 </telerik:RadEditor>